StitchDesign/Stitch/README.md

 Make sure that your development team has entitlements for CloudKit and Push Notifications.
 Then, create a new CloudKit container from Xcode; this [guide](https://developer.apple.com/documentation/cloudkit/enabling_cloudkit_in_your_app#3403299) from Apple shows you how.

 Once you've done that, you should be good to go for running and developing locally!
-[Email us](mailto:bricks.muzzle_0t@icloud.com) if you have any questions!

 ## Prototype Gallery
 ![prototype](README_Assets/CleanShot2024-06-25at23.07.52.gif)